19hours/sg-statutes/Acts/Income Tax Act.md

 [31/98]

+(2C) The Minister or such person as the Minister may appoint may, subject to such conditions as the Minister or person may impose, approve a venture company as an approved venture company for the purposes of this section.

+[Act 32 of 2019 wef 02/12/2019]

-(2C) No approval is to be granted under this section to a venture company on or after 1 April 2020.
+(2D) No approval may be granted to a venture company on or after 1 April 2020.

-[Act 2 of 2016 wef 11/04/2016]
+[Act 32 of 2019 wef 02/12/2019]

 (3) The Comptroller shall determine the manner and extent to which allowances under section 19, 19A, 20, 21 or 22 and any expenses, losses and donations allowable under this Act which are attributable to the income referred to in subsection (1) are to be deducted.